Anna Yegorova: Early years

 Anna Yegorova was born into a peasant family in the village Volodovo (now in Tver Oblast).
 Eight of her fifteen siblings died when they were infants.
 Her father, Aleksandr Yegorov, fought in the First World War as well as the Russian Civil War as a Bolshevist.
 Combat stress and other hardships deteriorated his health, and in 1925 he died at 49 years of age.

 After seven years of school, Yegorova joined Mosmetrostroy, where she worked as a steelman, and then as a tiler on the construction of Krasnye Vorota station.
 Her construction job allowed her to study at the Mosmetrostroy aeroclub.

 In 1938, she was recommended to attend the Ulyanovsk flight school, but was soon expelled due to her brother's arrest as an "enemy of the people".

 After her expulsion, Yegorova worked as a bookkeeper's assistant at a weaving factory in Smolensk, while tutoring members of the factory's aero club.
 She was then sent to attend the Kherson flight school, which she graduated from in 1939.
-Soon afterwards, Yegorova became a flight instructor for the Kalinin municipal aero club.
+Soon afterward, Yegorova became a flight instructor for the Kalinin municipal aero club.